 Do cash advance apps hurt my credit score?

 Most cash advance apps don't perform hard credit checks, so they won't hurt your credit score when you apply.
 Apps like Nyble that report to credit bureaus can impact your score positively with on-time payments or negatively with missed payments.
-If you only need emergency cash without credit implications, choose apps like Bree that don't report to credit bureaus at all.
+If you only need emergency cash without credit implications, choose apps like Bree that don't report to credit bureaus.

 Can I use multiple cash advance apps at the same time?